References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Experimental Setup

 \section{Experimental Setup}

-To quantify the impact of different human-written references on the scores of automatic metrics, we exam multiple elements.
+To quantify the impact of human-written references on the scores of automatic metrics, we leverage multiple elements.
 For datasets, we use SummEval \cite{fabbri-etal-2021-summeval}, GUMSum \cite{liu-zeldes-2023-gumsum}, and DUC2004 \cite{duc2004}, which contain multiple human-written summaries (\S\ref{subsec:reference-summaries}), to assess how different reference summaries affect metric performances.
 Next, to assess summarization models, we use the existing outputs provided by \citet{fabbri-etal-2021-summeval} for SummEval.
 As these outputs predate LLMs, we additionally collect outputs using LLMs (\S\ref{subsec:llm-summaries}) for all three datasets.
 Lastly, to compute the correlations with humans, we use the human judgments available in SummEval and gather new human ratings for GUMSum on both human and LLM-generated summaries (\S\ref{sub:human_judgments}).
 We prioritize GUMSum over DUC2004, as it includes multiple genres beyond news data.
-We comply with the license of the existing datasets.
-For newly collected model outputs and human judgments, we follow the license of the corresponding underlying datasets.
 Our metric selection is outlined in \S\ref{subsec:metrics}.
+Details on data licensing and codebase are provided in \autoref{sec:appendix_models}.